-Don advises aviation and maritime clients on commercial transactions, antitrust, and regulatory matters, and has successfully represented clients involved in commercial litigation before federal courts and administrative agencies.
+Don advises U.S. and international transportation companies, manufacturers, and exporters on a wide variety of matters relating to international trade, commercial transactions, and regulatory compliance, and has successfully represented clients involved in commercial litigation before federal courts and administrative agencies.

-Don has a degree in International Relations from the University of Pennsylvania and a master's degree in political science from Auburn University at Montgomery.
-He received his law degree with honors from the George Washington University School of Law.
+Don has a degree in international relations from the University of Pennsylvania and a master's degree in political science from Auburn University at Montgomery.
+He is a distinguished graduate of the U.S. Air War College and received his law degree with honors from the George Washington University School of Law.
 Prior to attending law school, Don served on the staff of the Chief of Naval Operations.
 He also previously served as a naval flight officer and has amassed nearly 3,000 hours in various aircraft.
+He presently serves as a board member of the nonprofit National Veterans Legal Services Program.

 December 05, 2017